cheminfo/eln-docs/docs/30_structural_analysis/includes/jcamp/README.md

-:::tip JCAMP format
+:::tip JCAMP-DX format
 <details>
     <summary>
-    How is a JCAMP file structured.
+    How is a JCAMP-DX file structured.
     </summary>
     <div>

-## JCAMP file format
+## JCAMP-DX file format

 [JCAMP-DX (Joint Committee on Atomic and Molecular Physical Data Exchange)](http://jcamp-dx.org/) is a standard file format for the exchange of spectra and related physical and chemical information between different spectrometers, databases or other systems.

 The information is stored using ASCII characters and the file can be viewed, corrected and annotated with a text editor.
 The spectra are stored as a table containing (x,y) coordinate pairs.
 Besides the data points, it is possible to store metainformation and make comments.
 The file extension is  `.jdx`.

-A JCAMP document is composed of an unlimited number of Labelled Data Records (LDRs).
+A JCAMP-DX document is composed of an unlimited number of Labelled Data Records (LDRs).
 Each LDR starts with a “**##**” and ends with “**=**”.
 Any space, comma, slash or hyphen is removed and the text is written with capital letters.

 Some examples of Data Labels:
 - TITLE : title of the experiment